iter-tools/iter-tools/README.md

 If you want even more ideas about how and when Iterables and iter-tools can help you out, take a look at [The Cookbook](https://github.com/iter-tools/iter-tools/blob/master/COOKBOOK.md).

+## API docs

+You can see the API docs on npm: https://www.npmjs.com/package/iter-tools.
+We are also in the process of building a documentation website that will be signficantly more usable.

 ## Why iter-tools?

 Iter-tools is at present the only fully-featured library of its kind.
 Here is what it supports: